tonysherbondy/datadrawer/README.md

 #### Firebase setup
 - Change `baseUrl` in FirebaseApi.js to point to your firebase.
+- In the Firebase dashboard, go to `Login & Auth` then `Anonymous` and enable anonymous authentication.
 - In your Firebase dashboard, go to `Security & Rules` and paste in the contents of `firebaseSecurityRules.json`.